ZeusLN/zeus/.github/PULL_REQUEST_TEMPLATE.md

 ### Third Party Dependencies and Packages

-- [ ] Contributors will need to run `npm install` after this PR is merged in
+- [ ] Contributors will need to run `yarn` after this PR is merged in
 - [ ] 3rd party dependencies have been modified:
     * verify that `package.json` and `package-lock.json` have been properly updated
     * verify that dependencies are installed for both iOS and Android platforms